colorstacksu/AcademicResources/ImportantDates.md

-These are dates that have been qualified as important to members of ColorstackKSU
+These are dates that have been qualified as important to members of Colorstack KSU.

+Some event dates have not been finalized so please check back as the semester goes on or look out for a post on instagram [@colorstackatksu](https://www.instagram.com/colorstackatksu/)

 # Fall 2024